adobe/adobe-sensei-ai-functions/lesson4.md

     ![](images/webhook-details.png)

-    > Notice the items outlined in red in the screenshot.
+    > Notice the items outlined in red above.
 These two fields define a URL endpoint event handler to be invoked any time a Creative Cloud Asset Created event occurs.

 3. The URL defined for the webhook event handler points to a pre-defined `action` you could now view in the Adobe I/O Runtime Shell.
 Switch back to the Adobe I/O Runtime Shell and use the `action get` command followed by your specific `namespace/package/handler` from the URL directly following the `https://runtime.adobe.io/api/v1/web` portion of the URL: